Levels of Nursing Degrees

 A Doctorate of Nursing Education program seeks to develop the practicing and specialist skills of the nurses.
 This is a newer degree that emphasizes more on clinical practice and leadership development.

 Most DN programs take between 3 to 5 years of full-time study to complete, inclusive of summers.
-Completion of the DNP program requires three years of full-time study and is suitable for working nurses.
+Completion of the doctor of nursing practice DNP program requires three years of full-time study and is suitable for working nurses.

 ND programs prepare you to draw evidence-based decisions in educational, clinical, and organizational settings.
-DNP programs will provide you with the necessary skills to undertake research, understand patient outcomes, management of systems, and clinical care.
+Doctor of nursing practice DNP programs will provide you with the necessary skills to undertake research, understand patient outcomes, management of systems, and clinical care.
 Even though time is of the essence, your decision should be focused on matching your career goals with the appropriate degree.